United States Regiments & Batteries > New York > 90th New York Infantry Regiment

-The regiment lost 2 officers and 58 enlisted men killed and mortally wounded and 7 officers and 181 enlisted men to disease, a total of 248.
+The 90th New York Infantry Regiment lost 2 officers and 58 enlisted men killed and mortally wounded and 7 officers and 181 enlisted men to disease, a total of 248.
 Many were lost at Key West to yellow and typhoid fever.

 1861